cloudspeech/houdini-talk/short-essay.md

 Finally Step 4: do-it-yourself, define micro-dash-frontend in pure JavaScript.

+One noteworthy detail is having to wait for the app-loading child element to finish, which can be done with a Promise.

-I will spare you the details, but it's only 3-point-4 kiloBytes compressed.
+I will spare you further details, but it's only 3-point-4 kiloBytes compressed.

-This is because Houdini's trick needs little code, if you think carefully about composition _first_.

-Each web component should only do _one_ thing, and do it well.

 Finally, I invite you to see micro-dash-frontend for yourself!